dimits-ts/coffee-ui/documentation/report.md

 ### Goals
 The goals of the 3rd cycle were:
-- Add almost complete functionality in Android
+- Add almost complete functionality in Android.
-- Use A.I. solutions where desired by the users
+- Use A.I. solutions where desired by the users.
-- Refactor UI screens according to user feedback
+- Refactor UI screens according to user feedback.
-- Implement quality-of-life (QoL) improvements in our main UI screens such as custom progress bars
+- Implement quality-of-life (QoL) improvements in our main UI screens such as custom progress bars.
-- Record and integrate video tutorials
+- Record and integrate video tutorials.

 ### Target Audience
 We shift our target audience from strictly young students and professionals to also including